 So...
 What Applications Does This Have For Marketing?

-AI has the ability to transform marketing in a number of ways, especially through the use of tools to manage data and customer profiles.
-This highlights the best ways to communicate with potential customers and ensure targeted and tailored messages are delivered at the correct stage in the customer journey through automation.
-AI has applications in every stage of the customer journey, from aiding the creation of more relevant content to gathering insights, all enhancing the user experience.
+AI has the ability to transform marketing in a number of ways.
+Primarily, through the use of tools to manage data and customer profiles.
+This highlights the best ways to communicate with potential customers.
+It can deliver targeted and tailored messages at the correct stage in the customer journey.
+AI has applications in every stage of the customer journey, from the creation of more relevant content to gathering insights.
+All enhancing the user experience.
 The development of a chatbot can aid marketers.
-This can provide efficient communication with customers, as well as personalisation, in order to assess customer and business preferences.
+This can provide efficient communication with customers, as well as greater personalisation, to assess customer and business preferences.

 In Industry Examples

-AI has applications that can help to inform brands on how to approach their marketing strategies.
-There are a number of examples of how brands have successfully implemented this that can be used for inspiration.
+AI can help brands to develop their marketing strategies.
+For inspiration – there are a number of examples of brands successfully implementing it.

 • Service Max uses AI to predict the customer journey, allowing upgraded demonstrations displays to potential customers.